 For Newcomers and everyone else

-Learn about the purpose of Citations and Key Articles and the difference between the two.
-See blog posts What are all those numbers in parentheses?
-(4-25-19) and Working with PCPs – Key Articles (10-23-19).
+Learn about the purpose of Citations and Key Articles and how to use them.
+See these blog posts What are all those numbers in parentheses? and Working with PCPs – Key Articles.
 Scroll to the Notes at the bottom of the Key Articles blog post to learn about Citations vs. Key Articles.

 Web pages and handouts are updated on a routine basis.
 The most recent revision date is noted at the bottom of each page.

 Blog posts cover a wide range of strategic topics for both patients and clinicians to achieve timely diagnosis and comprehensive care.
 Some posts are limited informational content.
 Others include opinions and commentary, or a mix of both.

 Subscribers are notified of new blog posts and website pages via email.
 If you subscribe, expect 2-3 emails per month.
 You must routinely click on the emails and link to the site, or Wix will automatically unsubscribe you!

 Why Sjogren's Advocate?
 Isn’t there already a good website for Sjogren’s?

 Yes, there is one.
 The website of the Sjogren’s Foundation (SF).
 I didn’t write the word “one” accidentally.
 Mainstream medical websites (e.g., ACR and Mayo clinic) do not adequately reflect the current understanding of Sjogren’s as a serious systemic disease.
 This is misleading to clinicians and patients alike.